-Prerequisites: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 6 units in the discipline with a grade of 'B' or better; an ability to work independently; permission of the division Dean based on instructor availability.
+Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 6 units in the discipline with a grade of B or better; an ability to work independently; permission of the division Dean based on instructor availability.
 Independent study project which results in a critical examination of government, politics, or law.
-May be repeated to a maximum of 6 units, including initial enrollment.
 Three to nine hours weekly by arrangement.

-PLSC 050 1.0 Unit
+PLSC 050

-Student Leadership

-Course Advisories: SCC minimum English and math standards.
+Student Leadership Course Advisory: SCC minimum English and Math standards.
+A class devoted to the practical applicati standards.
 A class devoted to the practical application of the governmental process through participation in the student government program.
 Open to all students.
-Repeatable 3 times.
-Two hours activity, one hour weekly by arrangement weekly.
+Two hours activity, one hour weekly by arrangement.